 * Please note tuition fees have been rounded off.Tuition fees may differ.

-The Bachelor of Arts is a highly flexible degree that allows a wide range of choices from major and minor subjects, as well as courses from subjects within other degrees.
+The Bachelor of Arts is a flexible degree so you can specialise or study a wide variety of topics.
+Over the three years of your degree, you will gain the critical thinking, creative problem solving, and communication skills that employers want.
+Unique practical experiences such as internships are on offer too.
+The Bachelor of Arts requires a minimum total of 360 points.
 Each major has specific course requirements, but all consist of a minimum of 135 points in a single Arts subject.
 Of these, at least 60 points must be at 300-level and at least 45 points at 200-level.
-Students should include first-year courses that allow them to advance to 200-level in at least two, and preferably three, subjects.

 Are you curious about how the English language works?
 Are you fascinated by the changes that have taken place in the English language over centuries of time?
 Or even how individuals vary their use of English from one day to the next, depending on social situation or communication medium?
 Ever thought about how a person's early experience of English shapes them?
 Or how and why New Zealand English differs from the language spoken in other English-speaking countries?